 - 3. Activate Siri from the vehicle steering wheel button and say "How is the weather in San Francisco?".
 Wait for Siri to respond with the weather forecast.
 Once the weather forecast is complete, resume Siri from the vehicle steering wheel button and say "What about New York?": - a.
 Confirm the visual indicator is still active on the phone. - b.
 Listen for the Siri opening chime. - c.
 Verify the vehicle UI indicates a Siri session is active. - d.
 Verify Siri responds with the weather forecast for New York. - 4.
 In case the vehicle UI offers on-screen controls to activate/cancel/resume Siri, repeat steps (1) to (3) for all on-screen controls. - 5.
 Activate Siri from the steering wheel button and say "What's the time?".
-Listen to the current time and do not interact with Siri or the iPhone.
+Listen to the current time and do not interact with Siri or the device.
 After 5 seconds have expired: - a.
 Observe the visual Siri session indicator on the phone is no longer visible. - b.
 Verify the in-car UI for Siri interaction was dismissed. - c.
 Verify the head unit returned to its prior state before the Siri interaction. - 6.
 Listen to FM radio from the car speakers (for example, no A2DP streaming active).
-Press and hold the phone's Home button to activate Siri from the phone: - a.
+Press and hold the device Side/Top/Home button to activate Siri: - a.
 Observe a visual notification in the in-car UI indicating a Siri session is active (textual notification, on-screen UI, etc.). - b.
-Observe Siri's interaction on the phone's screen and ask "What's the time?". - c.
-After Siri has responded, lock the phone again to dismiss the Siri session by pressing the phone's sleep/wake or side button. - 7.
-On the phone go to Settings and turn Siri off.
+Observe Siri's interaction on the device screen and ask "What's the time?". - c.
+After Siri has responded, lock the device again to dismiss the Siri session by pressing the device Side/Top/Home button. - 7.
+Open Settings and turn Siri off.
 Activate Siri from the head unit.
 Observe one of the following depending on the actual implementation (a) Voice Control starts instead of Siri (b) The head unit displays a warning indicating Siri Eyes Free is not available. - 8.
-On the phone go to Settings and turn Siri back on.
-Verify Siri can be activated/cancelled from the head unit and from the Home button on the phone. - 9.
-Turn Bluetooth off using Settings on the phone.
+Open Settings and turn Siri back on.
+Verify Siri can be activated/cancelled from the head unit and from the device Side/Top/Home button. - 9.
+Open Settings and turn Bluetooth off.
 Verify Siri cannot be started. - 10.
-Turn Bluetooth back on using Settings on the phone.
-Verify Bluetooth HFP profile reconnects and Siri can be activated/cancelled from the head unit and from the phone's Home button. - 11.
-Confirm there is no accessory battery status level indicator icon displayed on the phone's status bar.
+Open Settings and turn Bluetooth back on.
+Verify Bluetooth HFP profile reconnects and Siri can be activated/cancelled from the head unit and from the device Side/Top/Home button. - 11.
+Confirm there is no accessory battery status level indicator icon displayed on the device status bar.

-39.10.1.2 Siri Dialog
+41.10.1.2 Siri Dialog